microsoft/azure-boards-split/readme.md

 # Documentation

 For detailed instructions on using the Split Azure DevOps extension, please refer to the official documentation.
-You can access the comprehensive guide by clicking [Market place](https://marketplace.visualstudio.com/items?itemName=blueprint.vsts-extension-split-work).
+You can access the comprehensive guide by clicking [Marketplace](https://marketplace.visualstudio.com/items?itemName=blueprint.vsts-extension-split-work).
 This resource provides step-by-step information to help you effectively utilize the estimation features within your Azure DevOps environment.

 # Support